curvednebula/curvednebula.com/src/index.md

       </svg>
     </a>
     <div class="app-info">
-      <a href="/colorpalette/"><h3>Color Palette Generator</h3></a>
+      <a href="/colorpalette/"><h3>UI Color Palette Generator</h3></a>
-      <p>Build a complementary, triadic, or analogous color palette from a single color using hue, saturation, and value sliders.
-Export hex values, CSS variables, or JSON.</p>
+      <p>Build a complete UI color palette from a single color, preview it as a light and dark interface, and export CSS variables, design tokens, or JSON.</p>
     </div>
   </div>
   <div class="app-item">